hive-engine/steemsmartcontracts-wiki/NFT-Contracts.md

 ### locked tokens

-When a token is issued, the issuer can optionally choose to lock up a basket of regular Steem Engine tokens within the issued NFT token.
+When a token is issued, the issuer can optionally choose to lock up a basket of other tokens within the issued NFT token (or NFT instance, as we sometimes refer to them).
 These locked tokens will be transferred from the issuing account or smart contract, and considered "owned" by the newly issued token itself.
 The locked tokens will stay attached to the issued NFT instance for the duration of its lifetime.
 Locked tokens cannot be spent or interacted with in any way, they are effectively out of circulation.

-The only way to retrieve locked tokens is by burning the NFT token that contains them.
+The only way to retrieve locked tokens is by burning the NFT instance that contains them.
 When an NFT token is burned, any locked tokens are released & transferred back to the account or smart contract that held the burned token (they are NOT sent back to the issuing account!).

 Thus locked tokens are a way to give intrinsic value to an NFT, above & beyond what the NFT is worth in its own right.
-Token holders are incentivized to burn their NFTs in order to get back the value of the regular tokens locked within.
+Token holders are incentivized to burn their NFTs in order to get back the value of the tokens locked within.

+Note that both regular Steem Engine tokens and other NFT instances can be locked within tokens in this manner.
+You can even have a mix of different token types.

+### locked token restrictions

+For performance reasons, the following rules apply when dealing with locked tokens.
+For the purposes of these rules, we use the term **container token** to refer to an NFT instance that contains other NFT instances locked within it (an NFT instance that only contains regular Steem Engine tokens is NOT considered to be a container token).

-A maximum of 10 different types of tokens can be locked up in a single NFT token (though the quantity of each has no limit).
+* A maximum of 10 different types of regular tokens can be locked up in a single NFT token (though the quantity of each has no limit).
+* A maximum of 50 NFT instances can be locked up in a single NFT token.
+A mix of different symbols is permitted without restriction.
+* Container tokens must be issued individually, you may not issue more than one of them at once using the issueMultiple action.
+* Container tokens must be burned individually, you may not burn more than one at a time using the burn action.
+* In the issueMultiple and burn actions, container tokens and non-container tokens cannot be mixed.
+You can burn up to EITHER 50 non-container tokens OR 1 container token at a time.

 ### token IDs